DuncanSchouten/barber-jekyll/_works/100-dinners.md

 ### Constituent research
 In the early planning phases for *alumni UBC 100*, a series of focus groups were carried out with a variety of alumni.
 Among other goals, the discussions were intended to gauge interest in possible activities to be pursued in the campaign.
-With few exceptions, the idea of organizationally-supported, alumni-hosted dinner events was of interest to the majority of participants.
+With few exceptions, **the idea of organizationally-supported, alumni-hosted dinner events was of interest to the majority of participants.**

 Some months later, a series of emails were sent to constituents explaining the 100 Dinners program and inviting alumni to submit a provisional request to host.
-From this outreach, we received 128 expressions of interest—enough to feel confident proceeding with development of the program.
+From this outreach, we received **128 expressions of interest**—enough to feel confident proceeding with development of the program.

 ### Interviews with counterparts at Johns Hopkins University
 The 100 Dinners concept was originally developed by the Johns Hopkins Bloomberg School of Public Health for their own centenary.
 In our discovery phase, the *alumni UBC* 100 Dinners program lead established an ongoing dialogue with her counterpart at Hopkins to learn what did and didn’t work in their implementation.